 Giant pumpkins are in the news at harvesttime.
 Wondering how to grow a huge pumpkin?
-See the record-winner plus our tips and tricks on how to grow a big(ger) pumpkin at home.
+Start early!
+See our tips and tricks on how to grow a big(ger) pumpkin at home.

 The Mythical Giant Pumpkin